meiriko/ng2-pop-over/README.md

  ## Show or hide your pop over

  The pop over's visibility can be controlled in 3 ways:
-  * Programatically, using the components `show/hide` functions.
+  * Programmatically, using the component's `show/hide` functions.
   * By setting the components `show-on/hide-on` properties.
   * By using the auxiliary `pop-over-trigger` directive.

   By default the pop over is closed when the user clicks anywhere outside the pop over.
   To change this behavior, you can set `[keep-on-click-outside]="true"`.

-  ### Programatically showing/hiding a pop over
+  ### Programmatically showing/hiding a pop over
   Create your pop over and assign it to a variable (using the `#varName` syntax):

   `<pop-over #helpPO>... content </pop-over>`